iperov/DeepFaceLive/doc/faq/faq.md

 If you are familiar with DeepFaceLab, then this tutorial will help you:

 Src faceset is celebrity.
-Must be diverse enough.
+Must be diverse enough in yaw, light and shadow conditions.
+Src faceset should be xseg'ed and applied.
+You can apply Generic XSeg to src faceset.

 Dst faceset is RTM WF faceset from the torrent.